CocoSungMin/Gachon_SW_Colorization_Contest/README.md

 Our model input has [ l . ab_hint , mask ] as a input.
 Most of Fully open github project for colorization via deep learning adapted 4 channels as a input.
-Their 4 channels consisted with 3 color channel ( e.g. Lab format L and ab chanel ) and mask as a channel.
+Their 4 channels consisted with 3 color channel ( e.g. Lab format L and ab channel ) and mask as a channel.
 The mask channel leads models to train provided hint with location of the hint pixel color.
 This work shows better performance than other works in our team.
 So 4 channels go in, output comes with 3 channels so that it can be converted to ".png" format.